atnevin32/Food-Security-Dashboard/README.md

 ### Billing Guardrails

-- You can enable alerts via Cost Budgets with email alerts at 50, 80 and 100 percent of you monthly cap.
+- You can enable alerts via Cost Budgets with email alerts at 50, 80 and 100 percent of your monthly cap.
 - AWS Cost Explorer can assist you in finding where any abnormal costs may be coming from.

 ### Identity and Access